Last night's dinner.

 pointed knife, cut slit down backbone.
 Work to free flesh from

 ribs.
 Free carcass from wing, leg sockets and neck so you can lift

 it right out leaving meat behind.
 With string or unwaxed dental

-floss sew up the orginal opening of the bird.
+floss sew up the original opening of the bird.

-Make Stock using the carcas.
+Make Stock using the carcass.
 In a small saucepan, saute

 onions in a small nut of butter.
 Add thyme, garlic, parsley and

 bay leaf.
 Saute a few minutes and add chicken and hen bones.

 Continue sauteing.
 Add about 2 1/2 cups of water or chicken stock